unfoldingWord-dev/translationDatabaseWeb/README.md

 * Postgres
 * Node

+### Git

+Fork this repo to make your own copy of the codebase.
+Set this repo as `upstream` and your copy as `origin`.

+`git remote add upstream <this-repo>`
+`git remote add origin <your-repo>`

+Work on your copy by creating a new branch for the feature you're working on.
+It's important to keep your copy up-to-date by fetching from the upstream and merge it to your copy.
+Do this daily before you start working.

+`git fetch upstream`
+`git merge upstream/master`

 ### Linux

 You may need to get the following packages to be able to install the requirements.